-How Link Previews Work — The Crawl, Parse & Render Process Explained
+How Link Previews Work — The URL Unfurl Process Explained

-When you paste a URL into Slack, Discord, Twitter, or any messaging app, a preview card appears almost instantly — showing a title, description, and image.
-That preview is generated through a consistent process that every major platform follows.
+When you paste a URL into Slack, Discord, Twitter/X, LinkedIn, Facebook, or iMessage, a preview card appears almost instantly — headline, summary, image, site name.
+That card is the visible output of URL unfurling, the same three-step process every modern platform runs under the hood.

 When a URL is shared, the platform sends an HTTP request to that URL using its crawler bot.
 This happens server-side — not in a browser.
 The crawler requests the raw HTML of the page.

-Important: Most platform crawlers do not execute JavaScript.
+Important: most platform crawlers do not execute JavaScript.
 They retrieve only the initial HTML response from the server.
-This is why pages that rely on client-side rendering (React SPAs, Vue apps without SSR) often produce empty or broken previews.
+This is why pages that rely on client-side rendering (React SPAs, Vue apps without SSR) often produce empty or broken URL unfurls.

 Each platform uses its own crawler identity: